IZEDx/ZED_jc2mp/README.md

 This is the currently most stable version of ZED.
 It has been completely rewritten and supports an external API.
+To configure the scoreboard colors, go to the config.lua in the shared folder.

 Documentation can be found in the Wiki.